-Speaking of reasonable class sizes, these are the limits we place on enrollment: Preschool: 16 per class with two teachers; Kindergarten: 18 per class with one teacher; Grades 1-5: no more than 25 per class with one teacher.
-(K-5 also have Associate Teacher interaction.)
+Our current enrollment is just below 300.
+There are limits we place on enrollment to ensure good teacher to student ratios.
+Preschool: 16 per class with two teachers; Kindergarten: 18 per class with one teacher; Grades 1-5: no more than 25 per class with one teacher.
+(K-5 also has Associate Teacher interaction.)

 Currently, we have fifteen classroom specialists in PK-5, six discipline-specific specialists who interact with art, music, Spanish language, physical education, technology education and library & media sciences, and two Intervention specialists who work with learners who may need additional help or additional challenges.
 Additionally, we have a full-time school counselor and full-time nurse on campus, and five associate teachers (fully licensed professionals) who work with classroom specialists for a number of hours per week.

-- Where is HBS located?
 Our school is sited at the heart of the Rhode Island College Campus, right at the top of the hill between Mount Pleasant and Fruit Hill Avenues.
-RIC is the state’s premier and oldest teacher preparation school, and HBS is proud to have been part of the College for 114 years now.
-Because of our unique affiliation, our faculty – who are also all College faculty – has the ability to regularly interact with their colleagues in RIC’s Feinstein School of Education and Human Development, for purposes of research, sharing strategies, and pioneering cutting-edge educational curriculum and practices.
-We also regularly host RIC Education majors who ovserve in our classrooms, do small-group instruction under the direction of their faculty, and student-teach in the new "co-teaching" model pioneered at RIC in 2011-2102.
-The result of these interactions is a curriculum rich in innovation and engagement which empowers our learners to start to take control of their own learning.
-As we said before, it’s an exciting place to be!
+RIC is the state’s premier and oldest teacher preparation school, and HBS is proud to have been part of the College for 115 years now.
+Due to our unique affiliation, our faculty – who are also College faculty – has the ability to regularly interact with their colleagues in RIC’s Feinstein School of Education and Human Development, for purposes of research, sharing strategies, and pioneering cutting-edge educational curriculum and practices.
+We also regularly host RIC Education majors who observe in our classrooms, undertake small-group instruction under the direction of their faculty, and student-teach in the new "co-teaching" model pioneered at RIC in 2011-2102.
+The result of these interactions is a curriculum rich with innovation and engagement which empowers our learners to start to take control of their own learning.
+It’s an exciting place to be!

 The demographics of our school are excellent.
 We purposely enroll about equal numbers of males and females, and work to keep our classes gender-balanced over the years.
-About 35%-40% of our population are minorities.
+About 35% of the population are minorities.
 HBS learners represent a wide spectrum of learning abilities and learning styles, for whom we do our best to differentiate – and when necessary, to intervene with appropriate assistance or advanced challenges.
 Geographically, most of our learners come from central to northern RI and the greater Providence metro area, though some do travel from nearby Massachusetts each day.
 For RI learners, transportation is available via the City of Providence or Statewide Transportation.

 When they leave HBS, our rising sixth graders go virtually anywhere they choose.
-HBS is represented in all the region’s private schools, many parochial middle and high schools, and in most the state’s school district middle and high schools.
+HBS is represented in all the region’s private schools, many parochial middle and high schools, and in most of the state’s school district middle and high schools.

-- Can my family afford HBS?
 Yes.
-We’re one of the last great educational bargains in the state, really, with tuition rates significantly lower than those of other non-public, independent schools.
-In fact, your investment in your child’s learning will go farther here at HBS than it will just about anywhere else, and will yield a great return!
-For those who qualify, limited scholarships are available.
-For minority children residing in Providence, some or all of the tuition may be paid by the City of Providence through the Providence-Barnard Plan.
+We are one of the last great educational bargains in the state.
+Tuition rates are significantly lower than those of other non-public, independent schools.
+An investment in your child’s learning will go farther at HBS than it will just about anywhere else, and will yield a great return!
+Scholarships are available for qualifying students, and for minority children residing in Providence, some or all of the tuition may be paid by the City of Providence through the Providence-Barnard Plan.